Xbox, meet Xbox, meet Xbox. With more consoles than ever in the Microsoft family to choose from, how is a gamer meant to choose?

 When you install a game on your Xbox console, the game will detect what hardware you're using and then utilize the appropriate visuals and features.

-Though a 4K enhancement patch won't necessarily be available in every game – developers will have to enable the experience and many of them might not want to do so – because of the way the way Xbox One X runs, every game, no matter whether it's received a patch or not, will run better on the console.
+Though a 4K enhancement patch won't necessarily be available in every game – some developers have enabled the experience – because of the way the way Xbox One X runs, every game, no matter whether it's received a patch or not, will run better on the console.

 This cross-console peace also extends to backwards compatibility.
-Despite being the newest console, Xbox One X will still be able to access the same backwards compatible library as the original Xbox and Xbox One S.
+Despite being the newest console, Xbox One X is still able to access the same backwards compatible library as the original Xbox and Xbox One S.

-There will, however, be a difference in content when it comes to virtual reality.
-Xbox One X will offer support for virtual and mixed reality headsets which the Xbox One S and Xbox One don’t.
+There is, however, a difference in content when it comes to virtual reality.
+Xbox One X offers support for virtual and mixed reality headsets which the Xbox One S and Xbox One doesn't.
 If you’re interested in joining the virtual reality revolution via your console, you’re likely to want to pick up the One X rather than its predecessors.

 Xbox One X vs Xbox One S vs Xbox One: Controller

 It’s worth noting that Microsoft made some improvements to the Xbox controller between Xbox One and Xbox One S. They’re not major changes, but the addition of true Bluetooth means that you don’t require a wireless dongle to connect your Xbox One S controller to a Bluetooth compatible device as you did with the Xbox One controller.

 Further minor changes were that the controller became slightly lighter with more ergonomically-minded features that would make it more comfortable to play for longer periods.